binaryage/totalterminal/README.markdown

 > Go to Terminal.app preferences -> Window -> Rows

 #### How can I change a width of Visor?
 > Not possible.
-Visor always take whole screen width.
+Visor always takes whole screen width.

 #### Is it possible to show Visor only on secondary monitor?
 > Go to Visor preferences -> Screen